United States Regiments & Batteries > Michigan

 1861

-July to September Organized at Plymouth and Detroit, Mich. by Thomas B.W.
+July to September Organized at Plymouth and Detroit, Michigan by Thomas B.W.
 Stockton, who had commanded the First Michigan Volunteers in the Mexican War.
-Opposition to Stockton, who was a Democrat, by Michigan’s Governor Austin Blair caused Stockton to obtain permission to create the regiment directly from the War Department.
+Stockton was a Democrat, and opposition to him by Michigan’s Governor Austin Blair caused Stockton to obtain permission directly from the War Department to create the regiment.
 It received no state funding and was not initially given a state numeric designation, taking the name “Stockton’s Independent Regiment.”

-September 8 Eight companies mustered in at Camp Backus, Detroit under Colonel Stockton, Lieutenant Colonel John V. Reuhle and Major Norval Welch.
+September 8 Eight companies were mustered in at Camp Backus, Detroit under the command of Colonel Thomas Stockton, Lieutenant Colonel John V. Reuhle and Major Norval Welch.

 September 14-15 The War Department ordered Governor Blair to immediately forward all organized regiments to Washington, even if not completed.